joshtanenbaum/workshop-frontend-framework/README.md

 <script src="https://cdn.jsdelivr.net/npm/axios/dist/axios.min.js"></script>
 ```

-Basically, you'll want to call `axios.get()`, to which you pass the moviedb URL, updated with your query (https://api.themoviedb.org/3/search/movie?query=YOURVALUEHERE&api_key=dbc0a6d62448554c27b6167ef7dabb1b).
+Basically, in `watch` you'll want to call `axios.get()`, to which you pass the moviedb URL, updated with your query (https://api.themoviedb.org/3/search/movie?query=YOURVALUEHERE&api_key=dbc0a6d62448554c27b6167ef7dabb1b).
 Make sure to replace the value in the string before you pass it to `axios.get`.
 We suggest using template literals to make your life easier!

-Since Axios is promise based, you'll want to take the response from the API and then reassign the movies array to those results in `watch` using the line below:
+Since Axios is promise based, you'll also want to take the response from the API and then reassign the movies array to those results using the line below:

 ```javascript
 this.movies = response.data.results;